-A student may appeal against any decision by which he or she is aggrieved which is made in the exercise of powers under the General Course and Examination Regulations, the Limitation of Entry/Special Application Regulations, the Course Regulations or any other academic decision where an appeal right is not provided within the University regulations.
+A student may appeal against any decision by which he or she is aggrieved which is made in the exercise of powers under the General Course and Examination Regulations, the Limitation of Entry Regulations, the Course Regulations or any other academic decision where an appeal right is not provided within the University regulations.

-2. Appeal by Way of Rehearing
+2. Appeal Hearing